3.9

 rides

-Touring cycling routes around Duluth offer diverse terrain, characterized by its proximity to Lake Superior, rolling hills, and extensive forested areas.
-The region features a mix of paved paths and scenic trails, often following river valleys or offering views of the lake.
-These routes provide opportunities to explore both urban green spaces and more natural landscapes.
+Duluth offers a unique blend for touring cyclists, characterized by its proximity to Lake Superior, rolling hills, and extensive forested areas.
+You'll find a mix of paved paths and scenic trails, often following river valleys or offering views of the lake.
+The routes here provide opportunities to explore both urban green spaces and more natural landscapes, ranging from gentle, accessible rides to more challenging, longer outings.

 4.9